dw/sortedfile/docs/index.rst

-When handling large text files it is often desirable to access some subset without first splitting, or importing to a database where an index creation process is required.
-When data is already sorted, such as in the case of logs or time series data, we can exploit this to efficiently locate interesting subsets.
+When handling large text files it is often desirable to access some subset without first splitting, or using a database where import and index creation is required.
+When data is already sorted, such as with logs or time series, this can be exploited to efficiently locate interesting subsets.
+This module is analogous to the `bisect <http://docs.python.org/2/library/bisect.html>`_ module, allowing search of sorted file content in logarithmic time.

-Records are located using binary search in O(log N) with the limiting factor being disk seeks.
-Given a 1 terabyte file, 40 seeks are required, resulting in an *expected* 600ms search time on a mechanical disk under pessimistic assumptions.
-Things are better on SSDs where <0.16ms seeks are common: the same scenario could yield in excess of 150 lookups/second, and significantly better when allowing for the caches in a modern computer.
+Given a 1 terabyte file, 40 seeks are required, resulting in an *expected* 600ms search on a mechanical disk under pessimistic assumptions.
+With SSDs having <0.16ms seeks the same scenario could yield 150 searches/second, and significantly more when allowing for caching.

 Common Parameters